sjoshiAI/sushi-sandwich-classifier/README.md

 Procedure:
 1. I used transfer learning for this task.
 Initially I chose InceptionResnet to get the best results and achieved 92.93% accuracy with 0.899 F1 score.
-Although the scores are really good and it performs classification quite well, this model takes quite a lot of space and is not very suitable for mobile applications.
+Although the scores were really good and it performed classification quite well, this model was taking quite a lot of space and was not very suitable for mobile applications.
 So I chose MobileNet next which is much lighter and suitable for this purpose.
 2. I first used the bottleneck weights (saved to reduce computational time) from the pre-trained model and added a fully connected layer on top of it to make prediction.
 So the model was like pre-trained features – hidden layer-output layer.
 I later realized that adding the hidden layer only slows down the training and doesn’t add much to the performance of the model.
-So I discarded and hidden layer and directly made predictions from pre-trained features.
+So I discarded the hidden layer and directly made predictions from pre-trained features.
 3. After that I tried fine-tuning 2 of the frozen layers of the pre-trained network but that didn’t improve the model performance much so I discarded that idea.